 On Wednesday the 16th March, Free Word and Rethinking Economics posed these questions to a cast of innovative environmental and economic figures, who dedicate their lives to paving the way for change and new alternatives.
 However, in contrast to many of the debates which focus on the matter of socio-economic alternatives, this debate continued the approach established by Free Word in other Unravelling Europe events and look for inspiration in cultural and artistic perspectives.

 With a focus on the central yet oft overlooked cultural dimensions of the problems we face, this debate looked at issues such as migration, sustainability and social justice, analysing the impact our current socio-economic models are having while proposing ways to transition to economies which are good for both our well-being and that of the planet.

-While video highlights are available at the top of this page, an unedited, full-length recording of the live stream can also be accessed here.
+Video highlights of this debate are available at the top of the page and an unedited, full-length recording of the live stream can also be accessed here.

 Yuan Yang is a poet, translator, economist, journalist and campaigner, who currently writes for the Financial Times as their Beijing economics correspondent.
 Yuan has also written a poem for this event, which you can view here.

 Victoria Waldersee is a co-project manager of Rethinking Economics‘ Economy project.